 “We endorsed the voluntary program early on,” Rodney Tollefson, vice president of Central Boiler, Greenbush, Minnesota, said.
 They, like Econoburn, have sold hundreds of compliant units with a good history and experience in emissions control.
 In fact, Central is expanding its line to include entry-level products that will meet the new EPA rules.

 “EPA’s new rules only affect new units,” Tollefson said.
 “The states have been operating under NSPS for years.
 There is no change for indoor units.”
-EPA published a report aimed at assisting manufacturers and distributors of woodstoves called “Small Entity Compliance Guide for Standards of Performance for New Residential Wood Heaters, New Residential Hydronic Heaters and Forced Air Furnaces.”
-It outlines compliance responsibilities under the NSPS for residential wood heaters.
+EPA published a report aimed at assisting manufacturers and distributors of woodstoves called “Small Entity Compliance Guide for Standards of Performance for New Residential Wood Heaters, New Residential Hydronic Heaters and

 Several states already have their own regulations governing emissions on woodburning stoves.